-Take the hassle and stress out of finding a personal loan by using a broker.
+Take the hassle and stress out of finding a personal loan by using a matching service.

 Personal loan brokers can also be of significant help for those with complicated situations or less-than-perfect credit history because the broker works to find a lender to fit your unique needs.

 How do personal loan brokers work?

 Personal loan brokers, also called lender connection or matching services, work in a similar way to mortgage brokers: they help you find a good deal on your loan.

 Personal loan brokers can help you with the full range of personal loans offered by lenders.
 Whether you’re renovating your home or refinancing student loans, a personal loan broker can assist you with finding a suitable loan.

 Personal loan brokers search for a loan within their lending network, which is simply the group of lenders that they deal with.
 Once they’ve found a lender willing to approve your application, the broker will present you the offer.
 You may have to finalize the offer with the lender directly, though some brokers are able to facilitate that portion of the process as well.

 Most personal loan brokers operate solely online, so you can fill out your application and get a loan offer from the comfort of your home.

 Why should I consider a personal loan broker?